 Public Safety Announcements

-We want to congratulate Officer Bland, Officer Washington, and Officer Amy for joining our Patrol Division Team!
-Recruit Garcia is heading to the academy in the fall, with the hopes that she will be joining our force as a sworn officer by the end of the year!
+We want to congratulate Officer Alexis Watts, for joining our Patrol Division Team!
+Watts is heading to the academy in the fall, with the hopes that he will be joining our force as a sworn officer by the end of the year!

 June 23, 2017 Effective on July 1, 2017, the State of Georgia passed House Bill 280, commonly known as the “campus carry”.